mozilla-services/merino/docs/dev/dependencies.md

 - Statsd Logger - Receives statsd metrics emitted by Merino (and any thing else on your system using statsd).
 Available through docker-compose logs.
 For example with `docker-compose logs -f statsd-logger`.
+- Kinto - Runs a local Remote Settings service that is used by "merino-adm".
+- Kinto-attachments - Provides the attachment feature for the "Kinto" service.